NotABadger/Advent_Of_Code_Rust/README.md

 Most solutions are hacked together quickly because I like to explore & solve problems.

 To developers: Please be aware that there are better implementations.

-To hiring people: I won't deliver code like this in a proffesional setting.
+To hiring people: I won't deliver code like this in a professional setting.
 I wouldn't even in my personal bigger projects.

 Have a great day, and keep learning!
 -Mathieu/Matthew